procrastinando/MailCow_DinD/README.md

-# How to Install Mailcow behind Nginx Proxy Manager using a Docker Controller
+# How to Install Mailcow behind Nginx Proxy Manager using a DinD

 This guide will walk you through installing Mailcow on a server that already uses Nginx Proxy Manager (NPM).
-We will use a dedicated "controller" container.
-This controller will manage the Mailcow installation on the host, providing security and avoiding having a `mailcow-dockerized` directory which contains very important data that is visible to the cloud computing provider.
+We will use a dedicated container.
+This container will manage the Mailcow installation on the host, avoiding having a `mailcow-dockerized` directory which contains very important data that is visible to the cloud computing provider.

 ---